Our 5 Proven Fundraising Ideas

 Feel free to try a few and let us know the results!

 There are a tonne of great crowdfunding platforms out there these days.
 The Real Uganda works with VolunteerForever.com.
 They have a secure platform that connects your fundraiser directly with our programs.
 It takes 60 seconds to set up a profile.
 It’s easy and fun to share on social media as well.
-They also have a review section so you can review your volunteer abroad program once you get home.
+They also have an independent review section so you can review your volunteer abroad program once you get home.

 Take your time explaining the purpose of your trip to your followers.
 No spelling mistakes!
 Keep people involved every step of the way with stories and photos of your preparations.
 Have a clear budget set out at the beginning, and inform everyone when you receive a contribution.

 Slow, consistent promotion and growth is the key.
 Get started early!

 Have your family and friends over and cook a huge meal inspired by your destination country.
 Pinterest is a gold-mine for international meal ideas.
 Make it BYOB to cut your costs.